-Northland is often referred to the birthplace of the nation, as it was here that the Treaty of Waitangi was signed.
+Northland is often referred to as the birthplace of the nation, as it was here that our founding document, the Treaty of Waitangi, was signed.
 It was also one of the first landing places for canoes from East Polynesia and the site of early European settlements.
 Pass through the Waipoua Forest on the way back to Auckland and visit Tane Mahuta.

 |Ahipara Bay Motel & Bayview Re...||Ahipara Holiday Park|

 |Harrisons Cape Runner||Kauri Coast TOP 10 Holiday Par...|